 Avoid cropping yourself out of a group photo and most importantly, make sure you are the only person in the photo.
 Aim to have your face fill in at least 60% of the frame.

 If you’re a travel agent, great!
 A photo in Tahiti does sound nice.
 If you’re not, don’t post a picture of you holding a mojito with palm trees as your profile picture.
 Your image really does need to reflect the business you are in.
 So, whether you are in the corporate arena or a creative, make sure your attire, look and backgrounds reflect this.

 Many people feel uncomfortable and out of their comfort zone when being photographed.
-I’ve photographed hundreds and not many tell me they love having their photos taken.
 Take the time to find the photographer that is right for you.
-Does their work resonate with you?
-Don’t be afraid to call them and have a chat.
-Do you feel you click and have good rapport?
-It’s likely you will get a good feel of the person from your first conversation.
+Does their work resonate with you and do you love their style?
+Don’t be afraid to call them and have a chat to see whether you connect and have instant rapport.
+It makes all the difference on the day of your shoot.